Skip to Content

 In this tutorial, I show you how to make a simple DIY baseball lamp.

-This super easy DIY project adds baseball decor to a man cave or baseball player’s room.
+This super easy DIY baseball decor project adds needed light fixtures to a man cave or baseball player’s room.

 Video Tutorial